Erudika/scoold/README.md

 para.password_auth_enabled = true
 # if false, commenting is allowed after 100+ reputation
 para.new_users_can_comment = true
+# if true, posts by new users require approval from moderator
+para.posts_need_approval = false
+# reputation needed for posts to be auto-approved
+para.posts_rep_threashhold = 100
 # needed for geolocation filtering of posts
 para.gmaps_api_key = "********************************"
 # the identifier of admin user - check Para user object